0xReki/0xreki.github.io/_posts/2022/2022-11-02-omg-we-got-hacked.md

 >

 I did some digging: the domain is an ISP, so I guess someone fell for a phishing attack and used those addresses to send out scam mails.
+I did report it, but as always people never get back to me.